Singular quadratic eigenvalue problems: Linearization and weak condition numbers: --weak condition number of the linearization

 \section{$\delta$--weak condition number of the linearization}

-In this section we quantify the impact of the linearization \eqref{eq:c1} on $\delta$--weak eigenvalue condition numbers.
-More precisely, if $\kappa^{(Q)}_w(\delta)$ and $\kappa^{(C_1)}_w(\delta)$ denote the $\delta$--weak condition numbers of a simple eigenvalue $\lambda_0$ for the quadratic eigenvalue problem~\eqref{eq:qep} and the linearization~\eqref{eq:c1}, respectively, we aim at determining an upper bound on the ratio
+In this section we quantify the impact of the linearization \eqref{eq:c1general} on $\delta$--weak eigenvalue condition numbers.
+More precisely, if $\kappa^{(P)}_w(\delta)$ and $\kappa^{(C_1)}_w(\delta)$ denote the $\delta$--weak condition numbers of a simple eigenvalue $\lambda_0$ for a polynomial eigenvalue problem $P$ and its linearization~\eqref{eq:c1general}, respectively, we aim at determining an upper bound on the ratio

 For regular matrix polynomials, this question was first addressed in~\cite{higham2006conditioning}, followed up by a more detailed study of the quadratic case in~\cite{zeng2014backward}.

 To address the singular case, we face two complications.
-First, the relation between the eigenvectors of $C_1$ and $Q$ is more subtle due to the presence of singular spaces; see, e.g.,~\eqref{eq:LeftC1orth}.
-Second, in order to get an upper bound for~\eqref{eq:ratio} we also need a \emph{lower} bound for the denominator $\kappa^{(Q)}_w(\delta)$, which requires an extension of the analysis in~\cite{lotz2020wilkinson}.
+First, the relation between the eigenvectors of $C_1$ and $P$ is more subtle due to the presence of singular spaces; see, e.g.,~\eqref{eq:LeftC1orth}.
+Second, in order to get an upper bound for~\eqref{eq:ratio} we also need a \emph{lower} bound for the denominator $\kappa^{(P)}_w(\delta)$, which requires an extension of the analysis in~\cite{lotz2020wilkinson}.